technomancy/leiningen/README.md

     $ lein pom
     $ scp pom.xml $PROJECT.jar clojars@clojars.org:

 Once that succeeds it will be available for other projects to depend on.
+Leiningen adds Clojars and [the Clojure nightly build snapshots](http://build.clojure.org) to the default repositories.

 ## Hacking